EbokianKnight/Adflixs/readme.md

 #AdFlixs
 ##Minimally Viable Product
-This website will allow a user to create an account, profiles and within each profile view lists of advertisements which they can view and rate.
-These add lists will be sorted by genre and have a default priority.
-This priority will change as users view and rate adds.
-Users will be able to save and remove adds to their favorites list.
-Users will be able to leave reviews on ads and ads will show the average user rating.
+This website clone brings together and sorts video advertisements for easy to access streaming and data analytics.
+* Create/Cancel an Account
+* Accounts will have Profiles
+* Ads will be listed in rows sorted by product / genre
+* Rows will be given priority based on user view/rating history
+* Users will can add/remove ads from a MyList row
+* Ads will be able to be rated, watched, and have unique images

 ##User Authentication and Project Setup (few hours)
 * Setup Rails / React / Flux